What is Safemoon and how does it work?

 Risks to consider

-Like all cryptocurrencies, Safemoon is an extremely speculative asset with no intrinsic value.
+Like almost all cryptocurrencies, Safemoon is an extremely speculative asset with no intrinsic value.
 You should be prepared for the possibility of losing your entire investment if you choose to purchase Safemoon.
 Here are some other risks to consider.

 Safemoon is a cryptocurrency that was designed to encourage long-term investment and discourage selling, but it’s an extremely volatile asset that comes with a number of other risks too.
+Those who buy this kind of risky asset should be prepared to lose their entire investment.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.